samsark1996/palu_earthquake_footprint/README.md

 # Objective

-The following report contains the description of the impact, damages, and losses due the M7.5 earthquake that occured at Palu, Indonesia on 28 Sept’18.
+The following report contains the description of the impact, damages, and losses due the M7.5 earthquake that occurred at Palu, Indonesia on 28 Sept’18.
 It also includes description of the process of footprint generation using OpenQuake engine by GEM foundation.
 A reference footprint for the same can be found in